Susan Greenhalgh: Research

 Greenhalgh’s scholarship investigates the entanglements of state, science, corporation, and society and their effects on the public's health and well-being.
 Her early work focused on state reproductive and population policies.

-Greenhalgh spent over two decades studying the origins, implementation, and broad effects of China’s one-child policy.

-Moving beyond conventional analyses of population policies, her work applied concepts of biopolitics and governmentality to state-directed population control projects, adapting ideas based on Western experiences to fit the Chinese context.
+Greenhalgh has studied the origins, implementation, and broad effects of China’s one-child policy.
+Her work applied concepts of biopolitics and governmentality to state-directed population control projects, adapting ideas based on Western experiences to fit the Chinese context.

-Her book Governing China's Population: From Leninist to Neoliberal Biopolitics (with Edwin A. Winckler, 2005) charts the construction since around 1980 of a gigantic apparatus for optimizing the quantity and quality of the population, the rise of a vast new field of biopolitics, and the historic shift from hard Leninist to softer, market-oriented forms of population governance.
+Her book Governing China's Population: From Leninist to Neoliberal Biopolitics (with Edwin A. Winckler, 2005) charts the construction since around 1980 of an apparatus for optimizing the quantity and quality of the population, the rise of a new field of biopolitics, and the shift from hard Leninist to softer, market-oriented forms of population governance.

-He work Just One Child: Science and Policy in Deng’s China (2008) traces the roots of the one-child policy to Western cybernetics and Chinese missile science, at a time when modern science and technology were being celebrated as the keys to China's modernization.

 Her book Global Citizens (2010) shows how, by transforming China's rural masses into more modern, entrepreneurial, self-directed workers and citizens, the governance of the population has helped foster China's global rise.

 Since 2013, Greenhalgh’s research has examined corporate influence on science and public health policy, particularly the role of Western food and beverage companies in shaping obesity research.
 Her 2024 book Soda Science: Making the World Safe for Coca-Cola analyzes how industry-funded studies promoted the view that physical inactivity, rather than diet, is the main cause of obesity an argument that influenced health policies in the United States and China.

 Awards

 She was named a Guggenheim Fellow (2016–17) and a Walter Channing Cabot Fellow at Harvard University (2016–17).
 Her book Just One Child won the 2010 Joseph Levenson Prize of the Association for Asian Studies and the Rachel Carson Prize of the Society for the Social Study of Science, and received honorable mentions for the Gregory Bateson Book Prize and the American Ethnological Society’s Senior Book Prize.

-Other honors include the Clifford C. Clogg Award for Early Career Achievement from the Population Association of America and the Olivia Schieffelin Nordberg Award for Excellence in Writing and Editing in the Population Sciences.
+She received the Clifford C. Clogg Award for Early Career Achievement from the Population Association of America and the Olivia Schieffelin Nordberg Award for Excellence in Writing and Editing in the Population Sciences.